Kubera: Beyond Hinduism

-Kubera is recognized outside India and Hinduism as well.
-Kubera is a popular figure in Buddhist as well as Jain mythology.
-The Orientalist Dr. Nagendra Kumar Singh remarked that, "Every Indian religion has a Kubera after the Hindu prototype".
+Kubera is also recognized outside India and outside Hinduism.
+Kubera is a popular figure in Buddhist and Jain mythology.
+The orientalist Nagendra Kumar Singh remarked that, "Every Indian religion has a Kubera after the Hindu prototype."

 Buddhism

-Kubera is the Buddhist Vaiśravaṇa or Jambhala, and the Japanese Bishamon.
-The Buddhist Vaisravana, like the Hindu Kubera, is the regent of the North, a lokapala and the Lord of yakshas.
-He is one of the Four Heavenly Kings, each associated with a cardinal direction.
-In Buddhist legends, Kubera is also equated with Pañcika, whose wife Hariti is the symbol of abundance.
-The iconography of Kubera and Pancika is so similar that in certain cases, A. Getty comments, it is extremely difficult to distinguish between Pancika and Kubera.
-The Japanese Bishamon, also known as Tamon-Ten, is one of the Jūni-Ten (十二天), a group of 12 Hindu deities adopted in Buddhism as guardian deities (deva or ten) who are found in or around Buddhist shrines.
+Kubera is identified as the Buddhist Vaiśravaṇa (or Jambhala) and the Japanese Bishamon.
+The Buddhist Vaisravana, like the Hindu Kubera, is the regent of the North, a lokapala, and the Lord of yakshas.
+He is one of the Four Heavenly Kings, who are each associated with a cardinal direction.
+In Buddhist legends, Kubera is also equated with Pañcika, whose wife Hariti is a symbol of abundance.
+A. Getty comments that the iconography of Kubera and Pancika is so similar that in certain cases it is extremely difficult to distinguish between them.
+The Japanese Bishamon, also known as Tamon-Ten, is one of the Jūni-ten (十二天), a group of twelve Hindu deities adopted in Buddhism as guardian deities (deva or ten) who are found in or around Buddhist shrines.
 The Juni-Ten group of twelve deities were created by adding four deities to the older grouping of Happou-Ten, the eight guardians of the directions.
 Bishamon rules over the north, like his Hindu counterpart Kubera.

 Jainism

 In Jainism, Kubera is the attendant yaksha of the 19th Tirthankar Mallinath.
 He is usually called Sarvanubhuti or Sarvahna, and may be depicted with four faces, rainbow colours and eight arms.
-The Digambara sect of Jainism gives him six weapons and three heads; while the Svetambaras portray him with four to six arms, numerous choices of weapons, though his attributes, the money bag and citron fruit are consistent.
+The Digambara sect of Jainism gives him six weapons and three heads, while the Śvetāmbaras portray him with four to six arms and numerous choices of weapons.
+However, his attributes such as the money bag and citron fruit are consistent.
 He may ride a man or an elephant.
 He is related to the Buddhist Jambhala rather than the Hindu Kubera.